 The Baja has depowered front airbags with a dual-stage front-passenger airbag.
 The front seat belts have pretensioners and load limiters.

 The quiet, smooth-running Baja drives easily and has a pleasant feel.
 Confident steering produces a near-sporty feel.
-The ride is firm but not bad, even on rough pavement.
-After initial hesitation, its acceleration is fairly good from a standstill, but low-speed passing power is mild.
+The ride is firm but not unpleasant, even on rough pavement.
+After initial hesitation, acceleration is fairly good from a standstill, but low-speed passing power is mild.